andreasabilio/estupendo/README.md

 # estupendo
-Async npm module load in the browser
+Async lazy npm module loader for the browser

 WIP